This post contains affiliate links. Read the full disclosure here.

 - In a microwave-safe bowl, heat the chopped chocolate for 15 seconds at a time, stirring in between each time until chocolate is fully melted.
 You can also melt the chocolate over low heat in a pan on the stove, stirring frequently.
 Set aside to cool.

-- Melt the butter in a microwave-safe bowl, then mix together with the crushed oreos and 1 tbsp sugar.
-Press the mixture firmly into the pan in an even layer on the bottom and halfway up the sides of the pan, then place in the refrigerator while you make the filling.
+- Melt the butter in a microwave-safe bowl, then pour in the Oreo crumbs and mix until combined.
+Press the mixture firmly into the pan in an even layer on the bottom and up the sides of the pan.
+I like to use the bottom of a cup to make sure the crust is packed down firmly.
+Refrigerate while you make the cheesecake filling.

-- In the bowl of a standing or handheld mixer, beat the room temperature cream cheese until smooth, then mix in the remaining 1 cup sugar and vanilla extract.
+- In the bowl of a standing or handheld mixer, beat the room temperature cream cheese until smooth, then mix in 1 cup sugar and vanilla extract.

-- Mix in the cooled melted chocolate and cocoa powder until fully combined, then fold in the whipped cream.
+- Add in the cooled melted chocolate and cocoa powder and mix until fully combined.
+Fold in the whipped cream.